Lux-Actuaries/glm/README.md

 # GLMs
-A basic GLM on motor claims data
+A basic GLM using motor claims data